Last updated on November 9th, 2023

 When we took out the Alta Vanguard Pro 2+ for testing, its performance blew us away.
 We decided to test it out with landscape photography.

 So we carried it with us on a hike and set it up when we reached the plains.
-Not only did it provide excellent stabilization, but it’s also capable of handling the weight of a heavy DSLR at full extension with minimal sway.
+Not only does it provide excellent stabilization, but it’s also capable of handling the weight of a heavy DSLR at full extension with minimal sway.

 The build quality is exceptional as well and truly worthy of the best overall ranking.